wavelab/libwave/docs/api/optimization/ceres/ceres_examples.md

 # wave.ceres.ceres_examples

-This module contains code examples on how to use [Ceres-Solver][ceres-solver], in particular it contains exampls for how to implement a:
+This module contains code examples on how to use [Ceres-Solver][ceres-solver], in particular it contains examples for how to implement a:

 - Cost function with automatic differentiation
 - Cost function with numerical differentiation